Your Consumer Credit Rights

 The Human Rights Act

-The Canadian Human Rights Act prevents discrimination against consumers when applying for and using credit in Canada.
+The Canadian Human Rights Act protects consumers from discrimination when applying for and using credit in Canada.
 A creditor cannot discriminate based on age, race, gender, religion, marital status, sexual orientation or ethnicity.

 The act also prevents companies from discriminating against consumers on anything unrelated to your financial outlook.
 As a result, you may only be evaluated based on your employment, income, credit rating and financial stability.